Master hexagonal architecture in Rust

 Nope.
 No. Not today, thank you.

-To unit test handlers that call a Service, you just mock the service, returning whatever success or error variant you need to check the handler's output.
+To test handlers that call a Service, you just mock the service, returning whatever success or error variant you need to check the handler's output.

-To unit test a Service, you mock each of its dependencies, returning the successes and errors required to exercise all of the paths described above.
+To test a Service, you mock each of its dependencies, returning the successes and errors required to exercise all of the paths described above.

 Finally, you integration test the whole system, focusing on your happy paths and the most important error scenarios.